 A. Yes.
 If your water has a moderate to high total dissolved solids content over 300 or 400 ppm, then merely filtering the water of chlorine will improve taste, but many people will say the water still tastes “heavy” or “minerally” compared to purified water.
 Taste is very subjective, and the ability to taste varies widely from person to person.
 The higher the TDS level, particularly when it reaches over 500 PPM (the USEPA recommended aesthetic guideline) the more people will want to purify the water by using reverse osmosis or distillation, or by purchasing bottled water.
 However, in areas where the TDS is low, carbon filtering the water can make it taste great, without the need for further filtration.

 A. The Matrikx Pb1 carbon block filters we use are certified for lead removal.

 Q. Will these systems remove parasites or cysts?

 A. Yes.
 The Matrix carbon block filter cartridge is certified for cyst removal.

 Q. Is bacteria a problem with activated carbon systems?

 A. Yes and no. We have tested many of our systems for total bacteria counts over the years and have not found higher levels after the systems unless the systems sat for several days in between uses.
 However, in some cases, particularly if the source water is high in bacteria and/or low in chlorine residual, bacteria can grow.
 It is always wise to run the water, from any tap, for a few moments to avoid getting the water that has sat in the fixture or filter.
-An ultraviolet sterilizer can be used to disinfect the water after it leaves the filter system, insuring disinfected water.
+An ultraviolet sterilizer can be used to disinfect the water after it leaves the filter system, ensuring disinfected water.